vbpupil/review/README.md

 # Reviews

 This library allows you a convenient way to store user reviews.
-The library also tries to be helpful by providing quick access to the extreme's ie the best and the worst reviews, aswell as providing a average score rating.
+The library also tries to be helpful by providing quick access to the extreme's ie the best and the worst reviews, aswell as providing the average score rating.

 ## How
 ```php